sahilgajjar/sahilgajjar/README.md

-Hello, i am sahil.
+🌻 - Hello, i am sahil 🙂.

-Currently i am doing my greduate in computer science.
+🌻 - Currently i am doing my greduate in computer science.

-Also i am learning web develpment from cs50w [almost finished], i have fall into the rabbit holl of linux & will never came back.
+🌻 - Also i am learning web develpment from cs50w [almost finished], i have fall into the rabbit holl of linux & will never came back.

-I like the following programming languages.
+🌻 - I like the following programming languages.

 + Python [Preey much using nowdays with django]
 - C      [Close to my heart & for the dsa stuff also i am making some projects with it nowdays]